lmbarros/romualdo-language/doc/instruction-set.md

 of these interpretations it uses.

-* **Unsigned byte.** The operand is a single byte, interpreted as an unsigned number.
+* **Unsigned byte.** The operand is a single byte, interpreted as an unsigned integer.
-* **Signed byte.** The operand is a single byte, interpreted as a signed number.
+* **Signed byte.** The operand is a single byte, interpreted as a signed integer encoded in two's complement.
-  It is stored as signal/magnitude (_not_ two's complement): if the most-significant bit is 0, the number is positive, otherwise it's negative.
-* **Unsigned 24-bit integer.** The operand is a 24-bit unsigned integer.
-It is stored as three bytes, *A*, *B*, *C* in a little endian format (in other words, *A* is the least significant byte, *C* is the most significant one).
+* **Unsigned 32-bit integer.** The operand is a 32-bit unsigned integer, stored in little-endian format.
-* **Signed 24-bit integer.** The operand is a 24-bit signed integer.
-It is stored as three bytes, *A*, *B*, *C* in a little endian format (in other words, *A* is the least significant byte, *C* is the most significant one).
-It uses a signal/magnitude representation (_not_ two's complement): the most significant bit of *C* contains the sign: 0 is positive, 1 is negative.

-TODO: It's probably a better idea to just make those 24-bit integers fully-fledged 32-bit integers in two's complement.
-Code should be simpler and that extra byte would not make much of a practical difference (for the better or worse).
+* **Signed 32-bit integer.** The operand is a 32-bit signed integer, stored in little-endian byte order, encoded in two's complement.

 ## The Instructions